The History of Content Marketing : 29 timeless examples of brands capturing attention

 This campaign has spawned a thousand copycats.
 Many companies create their version of this (some do it well, others… well, back to the drawing board they should go.)
 Because at its core, it’s not about the humor or the lists.
 It’s about being fun, personal, and a little vulnerable—in the best way.
 And every year, it reminds us that the strongest connections are the ones that feel the most human.

-10 Lessons to Learn from Content Marketing Examples
+10 Lessons from the History of Content Marketing

 1. Solve a Problem, Don’t Just Sell a Product

-- Jell-O wasn’t gaining traction until it used recipe booklets to show homemakers how to incorporate Jell-O into their meals.
-Similarly, The Furrow by John Deere provided farmers with practical advice, positioning the brand as a trusted resource.
+- Jell-O struggled for traction until it published recipe booklets showing homemakers how to use it in everyday meals.
+Similarly, The Furrow by John Deere gave farmers practical advice, positioning the brand as a trusted partner—not just a seller of equipment.

-- Try this: Create content that educates your audience on how to use your product or service to solve a real problem.
-How-to guides, tutorials, or recipes that connect directly with your product’s purpose can make all the difference.
+- Try this: Create content that helps your audience solve real problems tied to your product or service.
+How-to guides, tutorials, or recipes can bridge the gap between “nice-to-have” and “must-have.”

 2. Make Your Audience the Hero

-- Spotify Wrapped is a brilliant example of making the audience the focus of the content.
-By highlighting listeners’ personal data in a fun, shareable way, Spotify lets its users feel special and seen.
+- Spotify Wrapped is brilliant at making the user the star.
+By highlighting listeners’ personal data in a fun, shareable way, Spotify turns private habits into public pride—and irresistible content.

-- Try this: Personalize your content to showcase your audience’s story.
-Whether it’s user-generated content, personalized reports, or success stories, make the customer feel like the star of the show.
+- Try this: Personalize your content to reflect your audience’s story.
+Whether it’s user-generated content, personalized reports, or customer spotlights, let your audience shine.

 3. Tell a Story That Resonates Emotionally

-- Actionable Idea: Think beyond product features and dive into the emotions behind your brand.
-Build narratives around characters, situations, or themes that your audience will connect with emotionally.
+- Actionable Idea: Go beyond features and focus on feelings.
+Build narratives around relatable characters or emotional themes your audience can connect with.

 4. Leverage Cultural Moments and React in Real-Time